Open-EO/openeo-python-client/docs/batch_jobs.rst

 The possible batch job status values, defined by the openEO API, are "created", "queued", "running", "canceled", "finished" and "error".

-Usually, you can only reliably get results from your job when it reaches status "finished".
+Usually, you can only reliably get results from your job, as discussed in :ref:`batch_job_results`, when it reaches status "finished".

+.. index:: batch job; polling

 Create, start and wait in one go
 =================================